-1958: Ricky Nelson’s “Poor Little Fool” entered the Billboard pop charts.
-Four weeks later in early August, the single became Nelson’s first #1 single.
+1958: “Poor Little Fool” by Ricky Nelson entered the Billboard pop charts.
+Four weeks later, it became Nelson’s first #1 single.

 1968: After their eighth concert tour in the US, the Yardbirds broke up.
 According to guitarist Jimmy Page, the group had decided to split at the tour’s end before it even began.
 Page and bassist Chris Dreja affirmed that they would continue as the Yardbirds featuring Jimmy Page, but just over a month later, Page took part in his first rehearsals with John Bonham, John Paul Jones, and Robert Plant.
-Page was keen on maintaining the Yardbirds name, but Dreja, who also had rights to the name, asked that they come up with something else.
-The band’s new name became Led Zeppelin.
+Page was keen on maintaining the Yardbirds name, but Dreja, who also had rights to the name, asked that they call themselves something else.
+Page’s new group thus adopted the name Led Zeppelin.

-1973: Billy Preston achieved his first and only #1 single on the Billboard Hot 100 with “Will It Go Round in Circles.”
+1973: Billy Preston achieved his first solo #1 single on the Billboard Hot 100 with “Will It Go Round in Circles.”

-1975: Elton John’s ninth LP, Captain Fantastic and the Brown Dirt Cowboy went to #1 for six weeks on the Billboard chart.
+1975: Elton John’s ninth LP, Captain Fantastic and the Brown Dirt Cowboy, went to #1 for six weeks on the Billboard pop chart.

 1980: The original lineup of Led Zeppelin played their final show at the Eissporthalle an der Jafféstraße in West Berlin at the end of their Tour Over Europe 1980 tour.

 1984: Nearly five weeks after its release, Bruce Springsteen’s Born in the U.S.A. album started its first of four weeks at #1 on the Billboard chart.

 1984: Prince had his first of five number one singles on the Billboard Hot 100 with “When Doves Cry,” which started five weeks at the top of the chart.
 The single also reached the top of the Billboard R&B and Dance charts in addition to reaching #1 in Australia and Canada.